2026 Last Frost Date Map: Is Your Frost Date Changing?

 If Your Area Is Green (Earlier Than Normal)

-An earlier‑than‑normal last frost suggests that freezing temperatures may end sooner than average.
-This can create opportunities for earlier garden activity, but it does not eliminate the risk of occasional cold nights.
+An earlier-than-normal last frost suggests freezing temperatures may end sooner than average.
+This creates opportunities for earlier garden activity—but brief cold snaps are still possible.

-• Have frost protection ready: Even in an early year, brief cold snaps are possible.
-Row covers, cloches, and cold frames can protect seedlings during chilly nights.
+• Have frost protection ready: Row covers, cloches, and cold frames protect seedlings on chilly nights.

 If Your Area Is Yellow (Near Normal)